EndPointCorp/end-point-blog/2020/05/21/messaging-app-spring-kafka-pt-three.html.md

 ### Activation and Authentication

-Activation would a one-time process to activate a mobile number for such a messaging service client.
-After an activation our simple authentication service will provide an access token to messaging client and this access token will be used for future client logins.
+Activation is a one-time process to activate a mobile number for our messaging service client.
+After an activation our simple authentication service will provide an access token to messaging client, and this access token will be used for future client logins.
 To achieve these simple processes let’s create our authentication service interface.

 #### AuthService